Message Passing Interface (MPI)

-HPCC’s Linux builds have support for mx and p4 devices.
-The mx device is Myrinet’s high-speed transport layer and is available on all HPCC nodes.
+HPC’s Linux builds have support for mx and p4 devices.
+The mx device is Myrinet’s high-speed transport layer and is available on all HPC nodes.

 MPICH supports several different compiler sets, but the user must specify which they wish to use for each job.

 MPICH supports C, C++, F77, and F90.
 However not all compiler sets support all languages.
 Portland Group’s CDK and Intel support all four languages.
 KCC supports only C++.
 Absoft supports F77 and F90.
 GNU supports C, C++, and F77.

 MPICH is tightly integrated with the operating system and the compiler set being used.